metamn/react/content/blog/ontology-taxonomy-choreography/index.md

 It's important to put React into the Information Architecture context.
 It helps developers to think about the big picture, to have a shared vocabulary with the UI/UX design team.

-Ontology, taxonomy and choreography can act as the boundaries of these two different disciplines.
+Ontology, taxonomy and choreography can act as the boundary between these two different disciplines.

 ```
 |------------|     |------------|     |--------------|